cloudera/cdh-twitter-example/README.md

    The `flume-sources` directory contains a Maven project with a custom Flume source designed to connect to the Twitter Streaming API and ingest tweets in a raw JSON format into HDFS.

-   To build the flume-sources JAR:
+   To build the flume-sources JAR, from the root of the git repository:

    <pre>
    $ cd flume-sources
    $ mvn package
+   $ cd ..
    </pre>

    This will generate a file called `flume-sources-1.0-SNAPSHOT.jar` in the `target` directory.